emipa606/RefactoredWorkPriorities/README.md

 Grants you additional control over colonists, including some tweaks to their work priorities and schedules.

-The mod includes an options menu (Options &gt; Mod Settings).
+The mod includes an options menu (Options  Mod Settings).